Romeo Challenger

-Romeo Alexander Challenger (born 19 May 1950) is an English musician who has been the drummer for the rock band Showaddywaddy since 1973 and seminal Progressive Rock band Black Widow.
+Romeo Alexander Challenger (born 19 May 1950) is an Antiguan-born English musician.
+He has been the drummer for the rock band Showaddywaddy since 1973 and seminal progressive rock band Black Widow.

 Biography

 Challenger was born 19 May 1950 in St. John's, Antigua, British Leeward Islands.
 In 1955, he moved with his family to England.
 He began playing the drums as a teenager in the mid-1960s.